tkn-tub/ns3-gym/src/wifi/doc/source/wifi-design.rst

 * PHY_RXSTART is not supported

-At the MAC layer, most of the main functions found in deployed Wi-Fi equipment for 802.11a/b/e/g are implemented, but there are scattered instances where some limitations in the models exist.
-Most notably, 802.11n/ac configurations are not supported by adaptive rate controls; only the so-called ``ConstantRateWifiManager`` can be used by those standards at this time.
-Support for 802.11n and ac is evolving.
+At the MAC layer, most of the main functions found in deployed Wi-Fi equipment for 802.11a/b/e/g/n/ac are implemented, but there are scattered instances where some limitations in the models exist.Support for 802.11n and ac is evolving.
 Some additional details are as follows:

-* 802.11e TXOP is not supported
 * BSSBasicRateSet for 802.11b has been assumed to be 1-2 Mbit/s
 * BSSBasicRateSet for 802.11a/g has been assumed to be 6-12-24 Mbit/s
-* cases where RTS/CTS and ACK are transmitted using HT formats are not supported
+* cases where RTS/CTS and ACK are transmitted using HT/VHT formats are not supported

 Design Details
 **************